Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 \subsubsection{The impact of CMRL's residual coding}

 To validate the merit of CMRL's residual coding concept, we scale up the CMRL model by incrementally adding more NWC modules up to five.
 In Fig. \ref{fig:cmrl-gt-curves}, both SNR and PESQ values keep increasing when CMRL keeps adding a new NWC module.
 There are two noticeable points in these graphs.
 First, the greedy module-wise pretraining is important for the performance: whenever a new model is added, it is pretrained to minimize the module specific loss Eq. \eqref{eq:cmrl_module_loss} first (Phase-I), then the global loss Eq. \eqref{eq:cmrl1}, subsequently (Phase-II).
 A model that does not perform Phase-II (thick gray line) stagnates no matter how many NWCs are added.
 Second, we also train a very large NWC model with the same amount of parameters as CMRL with five NWCs combined (grey dash).
 It turns out the equally large model fails to scale up due to its single integrated architecture.
-While we eventually decide to use only up to two NWCs for speech coding for our highest bitrate case, $32$ kbps, CMRL's scalability is clearly beneficial if one has to extend to higher bitrates for non-speech audio coding.
+While we eventually decide to use only up to two NWCs for speech coding for our highest bitrate case, $32$ kbps, \zhenk{we may keep adding NWCs to CMRL to meet the case of higher bitrates for non-speech audio coding.}